Kernix13/beginner-git-commands/README.md

 ## Miscellaneous commands to know

-I need to look into somee of these:

 To remove git tracking from a folder use the following command in git bash or from the command promt, it does not work in VS Code:

 `rm -rf .git`

+I do not know what some of these do:

 ```
 git commit -am